 We are leveraging the power of deep metagenomic sequencing of DNAs isolated from “pathogen negative” stool samples from TD subjects to identify pathogens and pathogen signatures that could lead to hypothesis-based microbiological and clinical investigations into the etiological nature of unidentified pathogen travelers’ diarrhea.
 “Pathogen negative” and control healthy traveler samples are being sequenced on the Illumina HiSeq platform and metagenomic sequences assembled and reads mapped to reference genome sequences and a new database of enteric pathogen signatures.
 The database contains genes, microbial genomes and other features predicted to be associated with diarrheal agents and will be an ongoing resource for data mining for new diarrheal agents.

-National Institute of Diabetes and Digestive and Kidney Disease, NIH
+Funding for this project was provided through the National Institute of Diabetes and Digestive and Kidney Disease, National Institutes of Health.